aniket20-99/Agentic-AI-Python/README.md

 # Python from basics to advanced

 Welcome to the Python Learning Repository!
-This project is a structured collection of Python learning materials, ranging from beginner basics to advanced topics.
+This repository is a structured collection of Python learning materials, ranging from beginner basics to advanced topics.
 Whether you're just starting out or looking to deepen your Python skills, this repo provides a step-by-step progression with well-organized code examples, exercises, and explanations.

 ---